Tom Stone (photographer): Art and career

-Stone's work has been shown at galleries and events, such as, San Francisco Museum of Modern Art Artist's Gallery.
-His photographs are quickly gaining attention for America's homeless and suffering populations, and such attention all but demands that viewers positively impact the lives of homeless persons in their own cities, and teaches them to help out.
+Stone's work has been shown at galleries and events, such as the San Francisco Museum of Modern Art Artist's Gallery.
+His photographs center the conditions of Americans experiencing homelessness.
 He is represented by DNJ gallery in Santa Monica, CA.

-Tom Stone's documentary photography appears to be desperate, sometimes surprising, reality of homeless Americans.
-Striving to present people at "some sort of core," Stone's work spares viewers nothing of the subject's situation – be it the frantic sadness in awaken!, the addict's unwavering focus in beavis, or the contrast of youthful beauty and yesterday's soil in sadie.
-His ever-growing gallery raises the question, what separates them from us; what lets us ignore the depth of poverty in the world?

-Stone describes his work as photography that's "about increasing the pool of people who are focused on making lives better in their own cities and towns."
-All in all, his photography is to get populations to help each other and recognize situations.
+Stone describes his work as "Photography that's about increasing the pool of people who are focused on making lives better in their own cities and towns."

-Stone has exhibited work in Los Angeles, San Francisco, Miami, and Freiburg, Germany.
+Stone has exhibited works in the cities of Los Angeles, San Francisco, Miami, and Freiburg, Germany.
 He has been published extensively, including ongoing contributions to Rolling Stone and Alternative Press.